Bracken fern (Pteridium aquilinum

 Bracken fern colonies are usually found on hillsides at the edge of woodlands and thickets in partial shade.
 Up to 30 million spores may be produced by a single frond, and spore production tends to be greater in open habitats.
 Spores may remain viable for up to 10 years in soil.
 Bracken fern are also for the most part, fire-resistant, as the rhizomes send up new shoots after the old ones are burnt.

-Bracken fern contains several different poisonous and carcinogenic compounds (cyanogen glycosides, ptaquiloside, and several antithiamine factors.
-However, in horses, the main toxin appears to be thiaminase.
+Bracken fern contains several different poisonous and carcinogenic compounds, including thiaminase, cyanogen glycosides, and ptaquiloside.
+However, the principal toxin is thiaminase.
 Thiaminase is an enzyme responsible breaking down thiamin, an essential B vitamin that's needed for proper functioning of the horse’s central nervous system.
 If horses ingest large quantities of thiaminase, it inhibits absorption of these essential B vitamins, resulting in vitamin B1 deficiency.
 Depending on the severity of the deficiency, without prompt treatment, it can be lethal to the horse.

 Although horses are at risk grazing in fields that contain bracken fern, many cases of poisonings have occurred in horses due to unknowingly consuming hay that was contaminated with dried bracken fern.
 If horses consume hay containing 20% of bracken fern parts over a time period of 30 days, it can cause them to develop clinical signs of vitamin B1 deficiency, or bracken fern poisoning.
 For the average 454-kg (1,000-lb) horse, 1-2 kg (2.2-4.5 lb) of bracken fern would cause toxicity signs.
 Bracken fern also tends to be somewhat palatable to horses.

 - Base-wide Stance

 - Muscle Tremors